Norwegian Escape: Incidents

-On 14 March 2022, Norwegian Escape ran aground while leaving Puerto Plata, Dominican Republic after gusts had forced the ship to make contact with the channel bed.
+On 14 March 2022, Norwegian Escape ran aground while leaving Puerto Plata, Dominican Republic after gusts forced the ship to make contact with the channel bed.
 Initial attempts by tugboats to free her had failed so it took more than seven hours to wait for high tide in order to refloat the vessel.
 She subsequently returned to the port to be checked for damage, where it was determined she had sustained enough damage during the grounding to force the seven-day voyage to end prematurely.
 Passengers began disembarking the vessel two days later and were flown to Orlando on charter flights over the next few days.
 After all passengers had finished disembarking on 18 March, the ship sailed back to Port Canaveral and returned on 20 March.
 NCL cancelled several of the ship's subsequent voyages to accommodate time for repairs before she returned to service on 16 April 2022.